Krieger's finite generator theorem for actions of countable groups II: Introduction

-\begin{cor} Let $G$ be a countable group, let $L$ be a finite set, and let $L^G$ have the product topology.
-Then the map taking invariant ergodic Borel probability measures $\mu$ to $\rh_G(L^G, \mu)$ is upper-semicontinuous in the weak$^*$-topology. \end{cor}
+Both statements are known to be true when $G$ is a countably infinite sofic group since sofic entropy is a lower bound to Rokhlin entropy.
+We do not know whether {\bf POS} implies {\bf INF} (see the discussion following Corollary \ref{cor:infjump}).

-We investigate {\bf RBS} by an approximation argument via Corollary \ref{intro:mups}.
-The required ingredient is the construction of generating partitions $\alpha$ which are almost Bernoulli in the sense that $\sH(\alpha^T) / |T| > \sH(\alpha) - \epsilon$ for some large but finite $T \subseteq G$ and some small $\epsilon > 0$.
+Our main tool to study {\bf RBS} is the construction, in Section \ref{sec:approx}, of generating partitions $\alpha$ which are almost Bernoulli in the sense that $\sH(\alpha^T) / |T| > \sH(\alpha) - \epsilon$ for some large but finite $T \subseteq G$ and some small $\epsilon > 0$.
 By well known properties of Shannon entropy \cite[Fact 3.1.3]{Do11}, this condition is equivalent to saying that the $T$-translates of $\alpha$ are close to being mutually independent.
-This theorem may be viewed as a generalization of a similar result obtained by Grillenberger and Krengel for $G = \Z$ \cite{GK76}.
+The theorem below may be viewed as a generalization of a similar result obtained by Grillenberger and Krengel for $G = \Z$ \cite{GK76}.

 \begin{thm} Let $G$ be a countably infinite group acting freely and ergodically on a standard probability space $(X, \mu)$ by measure-preserving bijections.
 If $\pv = (p_i)$ is any finite or countable probability vector with $\rh_G(X, \mu) < \sH(\pv) < \infty$, then for every finite $T \subseteq G$ and $\epsilon > 0$ there is a generating partition $\alpha = \{A_i \: 0 \leq i < |\pv|\}$ with $\mu(A_i) = p_i$ for every $0 \leq i < |\pv|$ and